 Sunday brunch will never be the same for you after this!

 Brunch, by name and virtue, is the best of breakfast and lunch combined into one leisurely meal.
-However, brunch as served by The Landmark Hotel, is a colossal naming miscalculation.
+However, brunch as served by The Landmark London, is a colossal naming miscalculation.
 Think breakfast, lunch, tea and dinner rolled into one, and you are somewhere close to the vast plethora of plates presented at this famous bottomless brunch.
 Set within The Winter Garden, a soaring eight-storey glass roof atrium with towering palm tress and giant orchids, expect never-ending food and champagne for two and a half hours!

 The Landmark is one of London’s most luxury of hotels with a central location near Marylebone station.
 Served every Sunday, the champagne brunch is a gastronomic experience unlike any other.
 There is pretty much everything you could wish for in one meal: continental pastries, hot breakfast dishes, charcuterie, salads, sushi, artisanal breads, roast dinners, pasta, fish and then a whole buffet designated to desserts.
 Oh, and a chocolate fountain for some extra food flair!
 All of this is washed down with free-flowing champagne.
 Streaming may be a more apt description: the waiters are acutely attentive to topping up.
 After only a couple of sips, your glass will be brimming full again, which makes calculating your champagne intake impossible.
 My advice?
 Give up and sip up!